On the connection between uniqueness from samples and stability in Gabor phase retrieval: Introduction

-We emphasize that this result highlights a fragility in the notion of uniqueness for sampled Gabor phase retrieval: While the Gaussian may be uniquely recovered from sampled Gabor phase retrieval measurements on a sufficiently fine lattice, it holds that for any lattice, there exist counterexamples (cf.~Theorem \ref{thm:main_result_intro}) to uniqueness in sampled Gabor phase retrieval which are arbitrarily close to the Gaussian.
+This question has been the starting point and main motivation of this paper.
+Along the way, we have established other results that are interesting on their own.
+The four main contributions of our work can be summarized as follows: \begin{enumerate} \item \emph{The set of counterexamples is dense in $L^2(\R)$.} For every lattice and for every square-integrable function $f$, we can construct signals which are arbitrarily close to $f$, do not agree up to a global constant phase factor and yet have Gabor transform magnitudes agreeing on the lattice (see Section \ref{sec:classcounterexamplesdense}).

-Let us finally make some remarks on our proof of Theorem \ref{thm:main_result_intro} and its development.
-As mentioned before, we construct signals $f_\pm \in L^2(\R)$ which are arbitrarily close to the normalized Gaussian, do not agree up to global phase but have magnitudes agreeing on a lattice.
-To see that the signals $f_\pm$ are elements of the class $\mathcal{M}_\nu(B_R)$, we show that the corresponding weighted Poincar{\'e} constants (cf.~equation \eqref{eq:poincdefnsup}) are finite and refer to a result from \cite{grohs2019stable}.
-In essence, this argument works because the weighted Poincar{\'e} constant is continuous with respect to suitable variations of the weight function (cf.~Lemma \ref{lem:var_PWconst}).
-The weighted Poincar{\'e} constant with non-vanishing and smooth weight function $w$ may be linked to the first non-zero eigenvalue of the Laplace operator with Dirichlet boundary conditions on the manifold $\R^2$ with metric
+\item \emph{The notion of uniqueness for sampled Gabor phase retrieval is fragile.} The Gaussian can be recovered from sampled Gabor transform magnitudes on sufficiently fine lattices but for each of such lattices there exist counterexamples which are arbitrarily close to the Gaussian (cf. Section \ref{sec:fragility}).